JoelPasapera/Strategies-in-Pine-Script-v6/README.md

 **Joel Pasapera**

-> *"The job of a trader is to summarize the market into actionable, statistically-backed movements."*
+> *"The job of a trader is to summarize the market into repetitive, statistically-backed movements."*

 ---